 Analysts said markets are tightening amid voluntary production cuts led by the Organisation of the Petroleum Exporting Countries (OPEC) and because of US sanctions on Venezuela and Iran.

-Should US-China talks to end trade disputes between the two nations have a positive outcome, JP Morgan said oil markets would "switch attention from macro concerns impacting future demand growth to physical tightness and geopolitical risks impacting immediate supply".
+Should US-China talks to end trade disputes between the two nations have a positive outcome, the bank said oil markets would "switch attention from macro concerns impacting future demand growth to physical tightness and geopolitical risks impacting immediate supply".

 With OPEC engaged in supply management and the Middle East entangled in political conflicts while production outside the group surges, Bank of America Merrill Lynch said OPEC's global market share would fall as its outright output drops to 29 million barrels per day (bpd) in 2024 from 31.9 million bpd in 2018.